 Gadchiroli: 2 Naxals killed in encounter

-Two Naxals including a woman were killed in an encounter with police, officials said on Saturday.

-Two Naxals including a woman were killed in an encounter with police, officials said on Saturday.
+Two Naxals were killed in an encounter with police, officials said on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)